Sunnfast/auto-finances/README.md

 Ultimately, I accomplished the task of automating my finances a bit and also allowing me to get a bit more familiar with Python syntax in advance of the Python course I am starting in late August 2022.

+Current version of the program has personal information redacted.

 Heavily inspired by: https://www.youtube.com/watch?v=IbdgcUqWSeo&t=815s